neptune-ai/neptune-exporter/README.md

   - ZenML: logged as nested metadata with native types (datetime → ISO string, string_set → list); paths are split for dashboard cards.
   - Comet: logged as parameters with native types (string_set → list).
   - LitLogger: logged as experiment metadata (string key-value pairs, searchable/filterable in the UI).
+  - Minfx: logged with native types (datetime → timestamp, string_set → StringSet).
+Preserves `sys/hostname`, `sys/tags`, and `sys/group_tags` from original data; other `sys/*` attributes are skipped as they're managed by Neptune.
 - **Float series** (`float_series`):
   - MLflow/W&B/Comet/LitLogger: logged as metrics using the integer step (`--step-multiplier` applied).
 Timestamps are forwarded when present.
   - ZenML: aggregated into summary statistics (min/max/final/count) stored as metadata, since the Model Control Plane doesn't have native time-series visualization.
+  - Minfx: logged as FloatSeries with native float steps and timestamps preserved.
+Uses batch assignment for performance (reduces API calls).
 - **String series** (`string_series`):
   - MLflow: saved as artifacts (one text file per series).
   - W&B: logged as a Table with columns `step`, `value`, `timestamp`.
   - ZenML: not uploaded (skipped).
   - Comet: uploaded as text assets.
   - LitLogger: uploaded as text assets.
+  - Minfx: logged as StringSeries with steps preserved.
+Uses batch assignment for performance.
 - **Histogram series** (`histogram_series`):
   - MLflow: uploaded as artifacts containing the histogram payload.
   - W&B: logged as `wandb.Histogram`.
   - ZenML: not uploaded (skipped).
   - Comet: logged as `histogram_3d`.
-  - LitLogger: uploaded as image containing a histogram plot and as artifacts containing the histogram payload
+  - LitLogger: uploaded as image containing a histogram plot and as artifacts containing the histogram payload.
+  - Minfx: not uploaded (skipped - not supported in Neptune v2 API).
 - **Files** (`file`) and **file series** (`file_series`):
   - Downloaded to `--files-path/<sanitized_project_id>/...` with relative paths stored in `file_value.path`.
   - MLflow/W&B: uploaded as artifacts.
 File series include the step in the artifact name/path so steps remain distinguishable.
   - ZenML: uploaded via `save_artifact()` and linked to Model Versions.
   - Comet: uploaded as assets.
 Comet detects images and uploads them as images.
   - LitLogger: uploaded as artifacts.
+  - Minfx: uploaded with auto-detected file extensions (via magic bytes) for proper UI rendering.
+Artifacts are recreated using Neptune's internal artifact registration API.
+File series preserve step information.
+Source code files are handled specially to maintain Neptune's source code tracking structure.
 - **Attribute names**:
   - MLflow: sanitized to allowed chars (alphanumeric + `_-. /`), truncated at 250 chars.
   - W&B: sanitized to allowed pattern (`^[_a-zA-Z][_a-zA-Z0-9]*$`); invalid chars become `_`, and names are forced to start with a letter or underscore.
   - ZenML: sanitized to allowed chars (alphanumeric + `_-. /` and spaces), max 250 chars; paths are split into nested metadata for dashboard card organization.
   - Comet: sanitized to allowed pattern (`^[_a-zA-Z][_a-zA-Z0-9]*$`); invalid chars become `_`, and names are forced to start with a letter or underscore.
   - LitLogger: sanitized to allowed pattern (`^[a-zA-Z0-9_-]+$`); invalid chars become `_`.
 Experiment and teamspace names are truncated to 64 chars.
+  - Minfx: no sanitization required - Neptune v2 accepts the original attribute paths as-is.
+Skips `sys/*` attributes except allowed ones (`sys/hostname`, `sys/tags`, `sys/group_tags`).

 For details on Neptune attribute types, see the [documentation](https://docs.neptune.ai/attribute_types).